williamlavery/ProbAI-public/README.md

 Notes:
 - The data objects storing the training, validation and test data will automatically be created when executing `python simulate.py` in the `code/` directory.
 Unfortunately, these objects are to large to have stored on the remote directoy.
-  Therefore, if step (3) will be completed then step (2) is redunant.
+  Therefore, if step (3) will be completed then step (2) is redundant.

 - Pre-trained models are already available.
 The code will automatically load the model specified in the configuration files
   (`config_dynamic.py` and `config_static.py`) with the highest number of trained epochs.
 The number of epochs corresponds to